Is The Selling of Anointing Oil & Holy Water Biblical?

 These false teachers exploit people who are in genuine need of help and who are desperate by selling them “anointed” oil and water.
 Yet this was never what Jesus did nor what Jesus taught.

-It is therefore necessary to avoid any religious group or persons who exploits followers through selling “anointed” objects and products.
+It is therefore necessary to avoid any religious group or preacher who exploits followers through selling “anointed” objects and products.
 Such people are false teachers who seek monetary gain and they are used as instruments of the devil to lead people into both witchcraft and idolatry.